dcavanau/build-an-integration-application-using-ibm-cloud-pak-for-integration/README.md

 <img src="./images/image-20200609213928692.png" alt="image-20200609213928692" width="30%" />

-Inside, you’ll be able create a lite plan (free) instance as shown in the screenshot below (ignore the warning on our screenshot about only being able to have one lite plan per account– that’s because we already had one lite instance set up in the lab authors’ IBM Cloud Account)
+Inside, you’ll be able create a lite plan (free) instance as shown in the screenshot below (ignore the warning on our screenshot about only being able to have one lite plan per account– that’s because we already had one lite instance set up in the authors’ IBM Cloud Account)

 <img src="./images/image-20200609214115913.png" alt="image-20200609214115913" width="60%" />